 Methods

-Provided data from a stratified-random survey, average trawlable abundance or biomass (μ) and sampling variance (σ2) can be estimated using standard design-based formula (Cochran, 1977; S. J. Smith, 1990; S. Smith and Somerton, 1981).
-Instead of using a Student’s t distribution to describe uncertainty and allow negative values, we apply the Gamma distribution by translating μ and σ2 to scale (θ) and shape (κ) parameters as follows:
+Provided data from a stratified-random survey, average trawlable abundance or biomass (μ) and sampling variance (σ2) over the stock area can be estimated using standard design-based formula (Cochran, 1977; S. J. Smith, 1990; S. Smith and Somerton, 1981).
+Instead of using a Student’s t distribution to describe uncertainty, we apply the Gamma distribution by translating μ and σ2 to scale (θ) and shape (κ) parameters as follows: